 Sharon has executive oversight of all Providence Living care village operations, including clinical, support services, HR, and activities related to community and assisted-living provincial licensing.

 An RN by training, Sharon brings a wealth of experience to this role, having had the opportunity to work in many settings in addition to more than a decade’s worth of operational and strategic leadership experience.
 Sharon holds a Masters’ degree in Education from the University of Surrey and a Bachelor of Science in Nursing with Honours from Sheffield Hallam University.

 Jennifer has Executive oversight of all resident care quality and safety initiatives at all Providence Living care villages.
 An RN and clinical ethicist by training, she also holds an appointment of Adjunct Professor in the School of Nursing at the University of British Columbia.
 As an educator and a researcher, she has presented at numerous local and national conferences, and has authored and collaborated on a several peer-reviewed published works.

 Jennifer earned an MSN and a PhD from the University of British Columbia School of Nursing.
 Her research focus included a particular sensitivity to ethical issues in hospital cultures and contexts.
 Jennifer also holds a Graduate Diploma in Catholic Bioethics from Saint Paul University in Ottawa.

-James holds an Inter-provincial 4th class Power Engineering Certificate, Facility Management Administrator Diploma, James holds a Master’s degree in Building Science.
-He is passionate about improving the lives of people with disabilities, the efficiency and security of building systems, and occupational hygiene in the workplace.
+James holds an Inter-provincial 4th class Power Engineering Certificate, a Facility Management Administrator Diploma, and a master’s degree in Building Science.
+He is passionate about improving the lives of people with disabilities, building systems’ efficiency and security, and workplace occupational hygiene.